 Look into the traditions that are associated with the Chinese New Year and figure out how you can incorporate these into your packaging.
-It could be as simple as a card, tag or sticker that you incorporate into your existing packaging.
+It could be as simple as a card, tag, or sticker that you incorporate into your existing packaging.

-Also consider including traditional red packets free of charge or limited edition items based on lucky numbers.
+Also, consider including traditional red packets free of charge or limited edition items based on lucky numbers.
 These Chinese New Year marketing ideas will encourage people to buy more from you and also recommend your products or services to others.

 Share how your team celebrates

-When people like or trust your brand, they will be more likely to connect with you and to shop with you again.
-One way in which you can gain trust, and also be more likeable, is by sharing causes and organizations you support.
+When people like or trust your brand, they will be more likely to connect with you and to shop with you more than once.
+One way in which you can gain trust, and also be more likable, is by sharing causes and organizations you support.

 As it is a time of festivity and celebration, another way to share your company culture is to have your team share what the holiday means to them.
 Or how they’ll be celebrating.
-For instance, you could interview staff members and post short clips of them sharing how they celebrate the Chinese New Year with their families.
+For instance, you could interview staff members and post brief clips of them sharing how they celebrate the Chinese New Year with their families.

-If your team members don’t typically celebrate the Chinese New Year, but many of your customers do, you can still share posts that recognize the holiday in respectful ways.
-Here are a few ideas:
+If your team members don’t celebrate the Chinese New Year, but many of your customers do, you can still share posts that recognize the holiday in respectful ways.

-- Or you can collect stories from your followers and have your team members read them out in short video clips
+- Or you can collect stories from your followers and have your team members read them out in short video clips.

-- You can get an influencer relevant to your niche and audience who celebrates CNY to do a social media takeover for the day
+- You can get an influencer relevant to your niche, and audience, who celebrates CNY to do a social media takeover for the day.

 Tug on the heartstrings with a great story